trey0/fttranslate/README.rst

 Use Cases for FT Translator / FT-翻訳家のユースケース

-I) At the location of disaster, local groups are creating maps highlighting important locations/entities.
+At the location of disaster, local groups are creating maps highlighting important locations/entities.
 The maps are based on fusion tables consisting of geographical data (cities, prefectures, street names) and building names (hospitals, train stations, shops etc.), in local language.

-International rescue teams have arrived in the affected area, and would like to use these community-generated maps to aid their efforts.
+I) International rescue teams have arrived in the affected area, and would like to use these community-generated maps to aid their efforts.
 However in order to do this, they need to understand the content shown in the maps.

+II) The data contained within the maps would need to be crowdsourced to different locations, where volunteers or people acting on that data do not understand the original language.
+They would need a translated version fo the data for consumption.

 User